HiCrowd: Hierarchical Crowd Flow Alignment for Dense Human Environments: Related Work

 Robot navigation in dynamic crowds has been studied for decades.
 Classical rule-based approaches such as social force~\cite{helbing1995social} and Optimal Reciprocal Collision Avoidance (ORCA)~\cite{berg2011orca} model interactions through attractive and repulsive forces or reciprocal velocity obstacles.
 While effective in structured scenarios, their performance degrades in complex crowd settings, especially when pedestrians behave unpredictably, resulting in the freezing robot problem~\cite{trautman2010unfreezing}.

 Instead of explicitly modeling agent behaviors, recent approaches have used reinforcement learning (RL) to implicitly capture complex inter-agent interactions.
-Chen et al.~\cite{chen2017decentralized} and Everett et al.~\cite{everett2018motion} introduced Deep RL methods for decentralized multi-agent collision avoidance, where each agent independently learns safe behaviors without explicit communication.
-Building on this line of work, Chen et al.~\cite{chen2019sarl} proposed SARL, an attention-based Deep RL framework that enables robots to reason about interactions with surrounding pedestrians in a socially compliant manner.
-More recently, Liu et al.~\cite{liu2023attn} extended this direction by introducing a spatio-temporal attention graph to encode both spatial and temporal interactions among heterogeneous agents.
+Deep RL methods~\cite{chen2017decentralized} have been introduced for decentralized multi-agent collision avoidance, where each agent independently learns safe behaviors without explicit communication.
+Building on this line of work, SARL~\cite{chen2019sarl}, an attention-based Deep RL framework, has been proposed to enable robots to reason about interactions with surrounding pedestrians in a socially compliant manner.
+More recently, \textcite{liu2023attn, liu2026height} extended this direction by using a spatio-temporal attention graph to encode interactions, while \textcite{xie2023drlvo} combined Deep RL with velocity obstacles to navigate crowded dynamic scenes.
 These works demonstrate the potential of Deep RL to learn socially aware navigation strategies directly from simulated data, though the ability to generalize to dense and diverse crowd environments remains an open challenge.

-Beyond RL policies, hierarchical reinforcement learning (HRL) has been widely explored in robotics as a way to improve learning efficiency.
-Nachum et al.~\cite{nachum2018data} propose a HRL algorithm that automatically generates subgoals to enable efficient robot control for navigation tasks.
-Nasiriany et al.~\cite{nasiriany2022augmenting} replace the low-level agent in HRL with predefined parametric primitives to separate primitives from their parameter estimation.
-Yang et al.~\cite{yang2024learning} apply HRL to combine a sequence of learned parameterized primitives for robotic manipulation.
+Beyond RL policies, hierarchical reinforcement learning (HRL) has been widely explored in robotics as a way to improve learning efficiency. \textcite{nachum2018data} propose a HRL method that generates subgoals to enable efficient robot control for navigation tasks. \textcite{nasiriany2022augmenting} replace the low-level agent in HRL with predefined parametric primitives to separate primitives from parameter estimation. \textcite{yang2024learning} apply HRL to combine a sequence of learned parameterized primitives for robotic manipulation.
 These works demonstrate how hierarchical structures can simplify decision making by decomposing long-horizon problems into subgoals or primitives, a principle that is also relevant for navigation in dynamic crowds.